moss-xyz/matplotlib-map-utils/README.md

   * Create more styles for the arrow, potentiallly including a compass rose and a line-only arrow

 * **Scale Bar:**

+  * Allow for custom unit definitions (instead of just metres/feet/miles/kilometres/etc.), so that the scale bar can be used on arbitrary plots (such as inches/cm/mm, mathmatical plots, and the like)

   * Fix/improve the `dual_bars()` function, which currently doesn't work great with rotations